NOAA-OWP/cfe/README.md

-# Conceptual Functional Equivalent Model
+# Conceptual Functional Equivalent (CFE) Model
-This model is designed to be a simplified (conceptual) model of the National Water Model, which is functionally equivalent.
+This model is designed to be a simplified (conceptual) model of the runoff scheme in the National Water Model.

-CFE was written by Fred Ogden, and this repository includes a [Basic Model Interface (BMI)](https://bmi.readthedocs.io/en/latest/) to run the CFE.
+CFE was written by Fred Ogden, and this repository includes an implementation of the [Basic Model Interface (BMI)](https://bmi.readthedocs.io/en/latest/).
-There are multiple ways to run the CFE.
+There are multiple ways to run CFE.
 1. As written by the original author.
 This includes a full program to read and process atmospheric forcing data, print the model output and check for mass balance closure.
 This code can be run from the [original_author_code](./original_author_code) directory.
+This code does not have a BMI implementation.
 2. Through the BMI commands.
-This method will be used by the Next Generation U.S. National Water Model (Nextgen NWM).
+This method will be used by the Next Generation National Water Model (Nextgen NWM).
 See [Compiling BMI Code](#compiling-bmi-code)

 ## Direct Runoff
 The user has the option to pick a particular direct runoff (aka surface partitioning) method: